north3221/AAGateWayWiFi/README.md

   The app only waits for wifi connection, not specifically your master, hence make sure only one wifi set up
 * Alternative usb toggle is if the standard one doesn't work (see later)

-First time you try connecting you will need to allowed root access (~~TODO add prompt at startup~~ done)
+~~First time you try connecting you will need to allowed root access (TODO add prompt at startup)~~ done
-NB it wont ask till connected to car and wifi
-First time it will also prompt do you want to use aawireless for android automotive, say 'always'
+First time it will prompt do you want to use aawireless for android automotive, click 'always'

 Once done, plug slave into car, turn car on, enable wifi (if set wifi control to true, does it for you)
 Slave should show it has usb device and once connects to master wifi, then wifi will show connected, then usb will toggle and service will start